First-order methods almost always avoid saddle points: the case of vanishing step-sizes: Applications

 \section{Applications}

 In this section, we apply Theorem \ref{SMT} (or its corollary \ref{SMT2}) to the four of the most commonly used first-order methods and we prove that each one of them avoids strict saddle points even with vanishing stepsize $\alpha_k$ of order $\Omega\left(\frac{1}{k}\right)$.
+We also assume that the Hessian $\nabla^2 f(\vec{x}^*)$ is invertible.